 Seda Gurses, post-doctoral fellow in the Media, Culture and Communications Department at NYU Steinhardt and at the Information Law Institute at NYU Law School.

-I am now booking guests for the winter quarter of 2015, which begins in January 20165, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org or via the Contact page.
+I am now booking guests for the summer quarter of 2016, which begins in June 2016, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org or via the Contact page.
 Meanwhile, thank you for listening and I hope that you enjoy the shows as much as I enjoy doing them!